Shadows of Empire

 The Anglosphere in British Politics

-The idea of a global alliance between Britain and its old commonwealth colonies has recently made a remarkable comeback in the context of Brexit.
-Based on the belief in a special bond between the English-speaking peoples of the UK, USA, Canada, Australia and New Zealand, it has been dubbed the ‘Anglosphere’ by its supporters and ‘Empire 2.0’ by its critics.
-Endorsed by many leading Brexiteers, it’s a vision that is being used to frame Britain’s post-Brexit foreign policy.
+The idea of an alliance between Britain and its old Commonwealth colonies has recently made a remarkable comeback in the context of Brexit.
+Based on belief in a special bond between the English-speaking peoples of the UK, the USA, Canada, Australia and New Zealand, it has been dubbed the 'Anglosphere' by supporters and 'Empire 2.0' by critics.